 It’s not unusual to start a part-time pediatric job right out of residency.

 Part-time employment may afford you many advantages.
-Pediatricians who reported part-time hours were more likely than those working full-time hours to feel very successful balancing their job and other areas of their life.
-Beyond that, they were less likely to always feel rushed with their time.
+Pediatricians who reported part-time hours were more likely than those working full-time hours to feel very successful in balancing their job and other areas of their life.
+Beyond that, they were less likely to feel rushed with their time.
 These findings, among other statistics, are from a national, longitudinal study, AAP Pediatrician Life and Career Experience Study (PLACES).

 What is part-time?

 As should be expected, residents who accepted part-time positions anticipated working fewer hours than did residents who accepted full-time positions.
-AAP researchers have found that the average part-time hours in direct patient care was reported to be 25.
+AAP researchers have found that the average weekly part-time hours in direct patient care was reported to be 25.

-Call coverage can also vary, It’s a very important issue that needs to be defined during negotiations and stipulated in the employment contract.
+Call coverage can also vary.
+It’s a very important issue that needs to be defined during negotiations and stipulated in the employment contract.

 These are also known as non-compete and non-solicitation clauses in your employment agreement.
 They prohibit a part-time physician from working with other competing outlets in the area.
 What is an acceptable area in a restrictive covenant depends on state law and other factors.
 It would be very prudent to have an attorney advocate for you on this clause.